eupraxialabs/tools/README.md

 Let's look at a special tool in the bag: ssh-import-id

-As a brief introduction, 'ssh-import-id' is similar to the ssh-copy-id command.  'ssh-copy-id' pushes your public key into a remote ~/.ssh/authorized_keys file, whereas ssh-import-id pulls a public key into the local ~/.ssh/authorized_keys.
+As a brief introduction, 'ssh-import-id' is similar to the ssh-copy-id command.  'ssh-copy-id' pushes your public key into a remote ~/.ssh/authorized_keys file, whereas 'ssh-import-id' pulls a public key into the local ~/.ssh/authorized_keys.
 In cloud instances, it's an efficient way to securely and conveniently retrieve and install your own SSH public key, or perhaps that of a colleague who needs access to the server.

-The command ssh-import-id will allow us to easy add users that need to ssh into any Atomic Host.
+The command 'ssh-import-id' will allow us to easy add users that need to ssh into any Atomic Host.
 It does this by pulling a public key from either Launchpad or GitHub and appending it to a <user>/.ssh/authorized_keys file.

 ```